Ivonnor1975/portfolio/README.md

 ## Installation
 This application uses node.js, react, and react router.
-   . npm init --y
+   *  npm init --y
-   . npm install react-router-dom@5
+   *  npm install react-router-dom@5
-   . clone Repo
+   *  clone Repo

 ## Usage
+This project is just for demonstration and informational purposes.
+There is no true 'usage' of the project.

 ![image](https://user-images.githubusercontent.com/88918693/149645924-186e7d99-dece-4afd-99bb-a501dc4a02e7.png)